 Some rats will trim their nails by biting them and some you will have to trim their nails with a clipper.

-If your rat's nails become to long you will need to trim them with a small animal nail trimmer.
+If your rat's nails become to long or sharp you will need to trim them with a small animal nail trimmer.

 Do not trim any part of the pink.
 Rats nails/toes tend to bleed a lot and it can be tricky to get them to stop bleeding.
 (If you are unsure about nail trimming, most vets will trim small animals nails for fairly cheap)

 If your rats nails are becoming sharp, you can put a rock or brick in the corner of their cage -or under the water bottle -a place they frequent often to help file their nails.

 You can also use a nail file and file your rats nails -if they will let you :)

 *If you happen to trim the rats nails to short and/or they start to bleed you can use blood stop, flour or chinchilla dust to stop and/or clot the bleeding.

 A spot of super glue can also be used to stop bleeding.